spierala/blog-posts/introducing-signal-store.md

 }
 ```

+You can see that state is read via the `select` method.
+Instead of dispatching actions you use `setState` to update state directly with a minimum of boilerplate.

 ### Redux DevTools

 Feature Stores use Redux under the hood and their state becomes part of the global state object.